We must rise above our 'microscopic identities': Army chief

 "We first reached Delhi by train and after that we went to Jaipur and Agra for sightseeing.
 In Jaipur, we saw the Hawa Mahal, Albert Hall and Amer Fort, and in Agra we saw the Taj Mahal and the Agra Fort.

-The national integration tour is organised as part of the Army's outreach programme to foster the "spirit of nation first".
-PTI KND ABH .
+The national integration tour is organised as part of the Army's outreach programme to foster the "spirit of the nation first".
+PTI KND ABH KJ .

 This is unedited, unformatted feed from the Press Trust of India wire.